CCAtAlvis/college-stuff/README.md

 # CollegeStuff
 if (isCollege &amp;&amp; isProgramming) itsHere();

-Yep thats right, this repo contains all the things that are related to my college...
-More comming soon.
+Yep, this repo contains all the things that are related to my college...
+And more comming soon.

 Oh and ya its licensed under The Unlicense.
 Umm What?
-Ya that means its in public domain so you are free to use is as you like, NO CONDITION what os ever.
+That means its in public domain so you are free to use is as you like, NO CONDITIONs what so ever.
+Credit is still appreciated